paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

   (F) recovery activities, including disaster impact assessments and planning;

-(4) assist State and local governments in the distribution of medicine, food, and other consumable supplies, and emergency assistance; and
+(4) assist State and local governments in the distribution of medicine, food, and other consumable supplies, and emergency assistance;

+(5) provide assistance to State and local governments for building code and floodplain management ordinance administration and enforcement, including inspections for substantial damage compliance;

-(5) provide accelerated Federal assistance and Federal support where necessary to save lives, prevent human suffering, or mitigate severe damage, which may be provided in the absence of a specific request and in which case the President—
+(6) provide accelerated Federal assistance and Federal support where necessary to save lives, prevent human suffering, or mitigate severe damage, which may be provided in the absence of a specific request and in which case the President—

   (A) shall, to the fullest extent practicable, promptly notify and coordinate with officials in a State in which such assistance or support is provided; and